 I’ve migrated all my computers and servers to the Fedora Linux distribution over the last three months.
-I’ve been with Debian — and occasionally Ubuntu — for the last sexennium, but it was time for change.
+I’ve been with Debian — and occasionally Ubuntu — for the last sexennium, but it was time for a change.
 I still like Debian, but the software packages I care about move way too slowly and I started having more and more problems with stale packages and an overall decreased user experience and system stability.

 I installed Fedora for the first time on my Lenovo Yoga 3 Pro laptop.
 Hardware-wise everything but the Broadcom Wi-Fi module — which I later replaced with an Intel model — worked out-of-the-box with no configuration.
-Unlike my experiences with Debian on the same machine, I didn’t have to make any configuration adjustments to support the laptop’s high resolution display.
+Unlike my experiences with Debian on the same machine, I didn’t have to make any configuration adjustments to support the laptop’s high-resolution display.

-Both Debian and Fedora uses GNOME 3 as their default desktop environment, so I didn’t really expect much to change in that department except for a few months newer version in Fedora.
+Both Debian and Fedora uses GNOME 3 as their default desktop environment, so I didn’t expect much to change in that department except for a few months newer version in Fedora.
 I was pleasantly surprised to have been mistaken with that expectation.
 Running under Fedora; GNOME is faster, more stable, and more integrated with everything.
-I’ve followed some GNOME development and bloggers and was thrilled to actually see and use the things I’d read about come to life on my own desktop.
+I’ve followed some GNOME development and bloggers and was thrilled to see and use the things I’d read about come to life on my own desktop.
 Programs that crashed every two weeks on Debian seem rock stable in Fedora.
 The only desktop program that still crash on me fairly regularly is Firefox.

-As well as a more pleasant and trouble free day-to-day desktop, Fedora has introduced me to some new technologies: RPM packaging and DNF package manager, FirewallD, and Security Enhanced Linux (SELinux).
+As well as a more pleasant and trouble-free day-to-day desktop, Fedora has introduced me to some new technologies: RPM packaging and DNF package manager, FirewallD, and Security Enhanced Linux (SELinux).
 I’ll next talk about each of them in turn.

 DNF and software packages

-I only have bad memories from playing with YUM before I really knew much about Linux at all.
+I only have bad memories from playing with YUM before I knew much about Linux at all.
 My experience with DNF couldn’t have been more different.

 I’m generally positive to FirewallD as a replacement to Uncomplicated Firewall.
 Both are front-ends to the Linux Kernel’s built-in firewall and work similar enough for one to be a drop-in replacement for the other.
 Fedora ships with the firewall enabled by default, unlike Debian and Ubuntu.
 I’ve previously called out Apple for not enabling the Mac firewall by default and I’m no more favorable to Debian for not enabling it either.
-FirewallD’s firewall zoning system is interesting though I have not had much use for it as of yet.
+FirewallD’s firewall zoning system is interesting though I haven’t had much use for it as of yet.

 See last week’s article on FirewallD for more about Fedora’s firewall.